joseph-flinn/site/data/posts/0066-engineering-portfolio-management-part3.md

-!! title: Engineering Portfolio Management - Part 3
-!! slug: engineering-portfolio-management-part3
+!! title: [Engineering Portfolio Management] MRLs & ORLs !! slug: engineering-portfolio-management-part3
 !! published: 2024-11-11
-!! description: Part three of the Engineering Portfolio Management series: a class summary and the lessons learned applied to the software industry
+!! description: Part three of the Engineering Portfolio Management series: a discussion on manufacturing readiness levels and how they apply to the software industry as operational readiness levels

 ---